 All other complaints under the UCP shall be filed no later than one (1) year from the date the alleged violation occurred.
-For complaints relating to the LCAP, the date of the alleged violation is the date when the Charter School Board of Directors approves the LCAP or annual update.

-A pupil enrolled in the Charter School shall not be required to pay a pupil fee for participation in an educational activity.
+For complaints relating to the LCAP, the date of the alleged violation is the date when the school's Board of Directors approves the LCAP or annual update.
+A pupil enrolled in DVE shall not be required to pay a pupil fee for participation in an educational activity.
 A pupil fee complaint may be filed with the Compliance Officer designated below.